Moneman1/Moneman1.github.io/README.md

 Third year student in my Junior year advancing towards Computer information Systems BSBA at the University of Western Carolina.
 Minoring in both Visual Analytics and Economics.
+My expected graduation is spring 2023 and overall GPA: 3.8.